Internet (online) Security

 How often do you check to be sure a link - in an email from one of your favorite internet retailers (or any popular business) - contains no second (hidden) address which could redirect your connection to a bogus website that could attempt to steal your identity or load your PC with spyware?

-How often do you check to be sure your favorite internet software - internet browser (Google Chrome or Firefox), Adobe Flash, Adobe PDF Reader) - has been fully updated to the latest version which contains the latest security updates and features?
+How often do you check to be sure your favorite internet software - internet browser (Google Chrome or Firefox), Adobe PDF Reader) - has been fully updated to the latest version which contains the latest security updates and features?
 This includes your operating system (Windows, MacOS, etc).

 BTW, don't try to turn your Windows automatic updates off.
 You need them!